-Excursions: \$ 75 approx. Competitions: \$ 15 approx.
+Scientific calculator: \$ 15 approx.

+Subject fee: \$ 5

 This course is designed for students with an interest in pursuing Mathematics at higher levels.
 It is a six-month advancement program replacing Core Year 10 Mathematics.
 The course provides students with opportunities to extend their mathematical thinking through rigorous exploration of key mathematical concepts, challenging application tasks and the use of technology.
 This subject provides a strong foundation and broader perspective for future mathematical studies and career pathways.